 Total Energy Consumption

-In PPP terms, Switzerland has the lowest energy intensity in Europe (behind Ireland and Malta) (2018).
+Switzerland has the lowest energy intensity in Europe (behind Ireland and Malta) (2021) (at purchasing power parities).

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)